kinny94/stack-overflow-stuff/Notes.md

 * Pipe
 A class which is preceded by the @Pipe{} decorator and which defines a function that transform input values to output values for display in a view.
 Angular defines various pipes and you can define new pipes.

+* Provider
+An object that implements one of the provider interface.
+A provider object defines how to obtain an injectable dependency associated with a DI token.

+* Reactive forms
+A framework for building Angular forms through the code in a component.

+* Scoped Package
+A way to group related npm packages.
+NgModules are delivered within the scoped packages whose names begin with the Angular scope name ```@angular```.

+* Service
+In angular, a class with the @Injectable() decorator that encapsulates non-UI Logic and code that can be reused across an application

 ### Javascript Modules